 “Our boys are obsessed with diggers,” Hicks says.
 “We can go to a festival, but if there’s something like a digger or an excavator nearby, the kids get totally sidetracked into watching the machines.”

-Hicks, a sixth grade teacher and Majszak, a middle school counselor, published their first book this September.
+Hicks, a sixth grade teacher and Majszak, a middle school counselor, published their first book in September, 2018.

-They each have a 5-year-old son and a 3-year-old daughter who appear in the book as the “construction cousins” preparing for their grandfather’s surprise party.
+They each have a son (5 at the time of publication) and a daughter (3 at the time of publication) who appear in the book as the “construction cousins” preparing for their grandfather’s surprise party.
 Along the way, the cousins – reimagined as the machines they love – must work together to hang decorations and clean up before the big party.

 “I feel like a lot of children’s books are adorable stories but they don’t necessarily teach a lesson,” Majszak says.
 “We wanted to teach a lesson in this book and we wanted to create a sense of family.”